remusao/remusao.github.io/posts/learning-a-new-language.md

 ---
-title: Learning a New Language
+title: Learning a new language
 date: 2016-01-25
 logo: learning
 lang: en